 Situated in the foothills above the floor of the Coachella Valley, the inhabitants of Desert Hot Springs get a bird’s eye view of the bustling life of the rich and famous in nearby Palm Springs.Plenty of sunshine with average temperatures in the mid to upper 80s allows visitors to enjoy one of the areas many great resorts, shopping, or outdoor sports, year round.

-This relaxed spa town, supplied with abundant streams of hot mineral water that are piped to the surface to fill the pools and tubs of hotels and spa resorts, is a perfect getaway for a day or weekend getaway.
+This relaxed spa town is supplied with abundant streams of hot mineral water that are piped to the surface to fill the pools and tubs of hotels and spa resorts.
+Desert Hot Springs is a perfect destination for a day trip or weekend getaway.

 Many of the town’s reasonably priced spas and hotels are located along Hacienda Avenue.
 Most of them have their own thermal wells.
 Guest can purchase day passes at many of the resorts but to really relax and rejuvenate we recommend staying at least one night.

 One of the area’s most interesting attraction in the area is Cabot’s Old Indian Pueblo, a striking adobe building, hand-made, and created from reclaimed and found objects by a single man — Cabot Yerxa.